ddev/ddev/docs/content/users/usage/cli.md

 Commands can also be executed using the shorter `ddev . <cmd>` alias.

 Normally, `ddev exec` commands are executed in the container using Bash, which means that environment variables and redirection and pipes can be used.
 For example, a complex command like `ddev exec 'ls -l ${DDEV_FILES_DIR} | grep x >/tmp/junk.out'` will be interpreted by Bash and will work.
-However, there are cases where Bash introduces too much complexity and it’s best to just run the command directly.
+However, there are cases where Bash introduces too much complexity and it’s best to run the command directly.
 In those cases, something like `ddev exec --raw ls -l "dir1" "dir2"` may be useful.
 With `--raw`, the `ls` command is executed directly instead of the full command being interpreted by Bash.
 But you cannot use environment variables, pipes, redirection, etc.

 ### SSH Into Containers